hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 About predicting the pattern - well, I'll write an explanation / manual.
 I can visualize the tiles one after another and not at once.

 [19:38:44](#dTsMWzHEkALX7UO4WqujKm0X-D2qzAcdU2vj3jGDJ_4) <GalenIvanov (Galen Ivanov)>:
-The order will follow the order in whic hthe tiles are generated - and it's random Ì†ΩÌ∏Ñ
+The order will follow the order in whic hthe tiles are generated - and it's random üòÑ

 [19:38:59](#JhRR8DFXmzSGyyUZHNJ8CsAnDnucC9Sk--2weKN6Yg4) <GalenIvanov (Galen Ivanov)>:
 * The order will follow the order in which the tiles are generated - and it's random :smile: